Somella-codes/Day-22-Semantic-HTML/README.md

 Writing `<header>` instead of `<div class="header">` takes the same effort but gives 10x more value.
 From today, no more div-soup for me 😤

-## **What's Next**
-Day 23: I’ll refactor one of my old projects and replace all non-semantic tags with proper ones.

-Day 22/30 ✅